alperozisik/functions-workshop/docs/development.md

 - [Docker](https://docs.docker.com/engine/install/)
 - Text Editor / IDE
     - In this workshop we picked [Visual Studio Code](https://code.visualstudio.com/download).
 Using other IDE is up to you
-- [Node.JS](https://nodejs.org/en/download/): in this workshop examples are prepared in Node.js)
-    - Fn project supports more than just Node.js: Go, Java, Python, Ruby, C# Core
 - [Git](https://git-scm.com/downloads)

 ## Test run